 Head Residence Advisor

-> Front Desk Attendants (FDA) are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.
-FDAs work at our front desk located in the lobby of our building.
-FDAs assist residents with packages, information about fees, resources, and much more!
+> Service Desk Attendants (SDA) are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.
+SDAs work at our front desk located in the lobby of our building.
+SDAs assist residents with packages, information about fees, resources, and much more!

 Graduate House Council